Dictionary Home » English Grammar Rules & Usage » Capitalization » Capitalization of Seasons

 Exceptions to the Rules

-Another exception to the above rules would be for stylistic purposes in poetry if the season were to be personified.
-For example:
+Another exception to the above rules would be for stylistic purposes in poetry, particularly if the season were to be personified.
+This excerpt from “The Sensitive Plant” by Percy Bysshe Shelley is a great example.

 And Spring arose on the garden fair,